-The number of overweight and obese U.S. dogs continued to inch upward in 2016, according to the Association for Pet Obesity Prevention.
-During the association’s annual clinical survey, 53.9 percent of dogs seen by veterinarians were classified as overweight or obese, compared to 53.8 percent of dogs in 2015 and 43 percent of dogs in 2007, the first year of the survey.
+The number of overweight and obese U.S. dogs continued to inch upward through 2018, according to the Association for Pet Obesity Prevention.
+During the association’s most recent installment of its annual clinical survey, 56 percent of dogs seen by veterinarians were classified as overweight or obese, compared to 53.8 percent of dogs in 2015 and 43 percent of dogs in 2007, the first year of the survey.

 That makes obesity the number one health threat to our pets and means portly pooches are the new normal.

-Now, according to VeterinaryPracticeNews.com, some veterinarians believe it’s time to officially recognize pet obesity as a disease.
-In fact, a group of veterinarians is working on a proposal that defines pet obesity from a medical viewpoint, includes a standardized body condition scoring system and creates a list of best practices for treating obese patients and advising their owners.
+According to VeterinaryPracticeNews.com, some veterinarians believe it’s time to officially recognize pet obesity as a disease.
+In fact, a group of veterinarians is working on a proposal that defines pet obesity from a medical viewpoint, includes a standardized body condition scoring system and creates a list of best practices for treating obese patients and advising pet parents.